Hungarian Two-Tailed Dog Party: 2006–2010 elections

-Official party
+2014–2018 elections

 The party spent most of 2013 trying to finish the official registration process, which new election law made compulsory, so it could start its campaign.
 The registration was rejected in early 2014 on the grounds of the party's "flippancy".
 In July 2014, the Supreme Court ruled that this was not a valid reason to reject the party, and the registration process should continue.
 The MKKP was officially registered on 8 September 2014, only 16 minutes before the deadline for nomination of candidates for the 2014 local elections, so the party was unable to participate in the election.